Mean curvature interface limit from Glauber+Zero-range interacting particles

 The Boltzmann-Gibbs principle with a quantified error is essential in our work to replace nonlinear functions of $\eta_x$, for instance $g(\eta_x)$ and those arising from the Glauber part, by linearizations in terms of the occupation numbers $\eta_x$.
 Its proof is given in Section \ref{BG_section}.
 The argument makes use of time averaging and mixing properties of the Zero-range process in the form of a spectral gap condition (SP), verified for a wide variety of rates $g$.
-Nonlinear functions, such as $g(\eta_x)$, are estimated by their conditional expectation given local average densities $\eta^\ell_x= \ell^{-d}\sum_{|y-x|\leq \ell} \eta_y$.
+Nonlinear functions, such as $g(\eta_x)$, are estimated by their conditional expectation given local average densities $\eta^\ell_x= \ell^{-d}\sum_{y: |y-x|\leq \ell} \eta_y$.
 In the standard `one-block' estimate of Guo-Papanicolaou-Varadhan (cf. \cite{KL}), which gives errors of order $o(1)$ without quantification, $\ell$ is of the order $N$, and so $\eta^\ell_x$ is close to the local macroscopic density.
 Here, errors multiplied by diverging functions of $K$ need to be controlled, because of the form of certain terms in the discrete hydrodynamic equation.
 The idea then is to consider $\ell = N^\alpha$ where $\alpha>0$ is small, and so $\eta^\ell_x$ is a type of `mesoscopic' average.
 The spectral gap condition (SP) is also an ingredient used to quantify the errors suitably.

-The growth of $K$ of order $O(\sqrt{\log \log N})$ that we impose is due to energy estimates for the discrete hydrodynamic equation that we derive in Subsection \ref{energy_subsec} and show in Section \ref{proof of Lemma lem:3.3-a}.
+The growth of $K$ of order $O((\log N)^{\si/2})$ that we impose is due to the Schauder estimate \cite{FS} for the discrete hydrodynamic equation that we formulate in Section \ref{energy_subsec}.
 In the case of the Glauber+Kawasaki model, a growth order of $O(\sqrt{\log N})$ was obtained in \cite{FT}, afforded by the linear diffusion term in its discrete hydrodynamic equation, as opposed to the nonlinear one $\Delta^N \varphi(u^N)$ which seems not as well behaved.
 We remark that, in the work of \cite{Bonaventura} and \cite{KS94}, for Glauber+Kawasaki processes, $K$ can be of order $O(N^\beta)$ for a small $\beta>0$, the difference being that the method of correlation functions was used instead of relative entropy.
 This method, relying on the structure of the Kawasaki model, does not seem to generalize to the systems considered here.